 Step 3: Earn a Master’s Degree for Advancement

 While a master’s degree is not always required for entry-level or early career market research analyst jobs, it can be helpful and is sometimes a necessity to be considered for advanced, higher-level positions, many of which offer a higher salary.
-For example, enrolling in an online master’s in business administration program can help students sharpen their skills in market research and other areas of business, providing a strong foundation for those who are eager to advance in their careers.
+For example, enrolling in an online MBA program can help students sharpen their skills in market research and other areas of business, providing a strong foundation for those who are eager to advance in their careers.
 Some market research analysts also choose to attain a professional researcher certification (PRC), which can increase their status and help them advance even further.

 Market Research Analyst Salaries